-Your DSS office will not need to verify your shelter expenses if you are homeless and qualify for the Homeless Shelter Allowance, unless your claim is questionable.
+Your DSS office will not need to verify your shelter expenses if you are homeless and qualify for the Homeless Shelter Allowance.

-- Proof of Assets: You must declare the amount of resources that you have.
-Unless the declared amount is questionable or you fail to declare an amount, your local DSS office will not request verification. - Dependent Care Expenses: You may claim the costs of caring for a dependent child, elderly, or disabled member of your household if those costs are necessary for household members to work, look for work, or pursue approved education or training that will lead to employment. - Housing Expenses: You must declare your housing costs in order to receive a deduction for these expenses.
+- Housing Expenses: You must declare your housing costs in order to receive a deduction for these expenses.
 You must also declare your heating or cooling costs to use the standard utility allowance or your telephone costs to use the telephone allowance.
-DSS will verify these expenses only if the information that you provide is questionable. - Proof of Child Support Payments: If you are legally obligated to pay child support, both the amount you are required to pay and the amount you actually pay must be verified in order to allow a deduction.
+DSS will verify these expenses only if the information that you provide is questionable. - Proof of Child Support Payments: If you are legally obligated to pay child support, both the amount you are required to pay and the amount you actually pay must be verified in order to allow a deduction